 If you become pregnant - planned or unplanned - the next few steps depend on your needs and the timing of the pregnancy.
 Pregnancy is a time where particular attention and care is recommended, and certain medical conditions require additional management and treatment during pregnancy.
 Due to the specialized nature of pregnancy-related care, all patients are referred to medical providers outside the Tang Center for ongoing care and treatment.

 For prenatal care referrals:

 - Schedule a social services appointment.
 The staff in the Social Services department (510) 642-6074 will be able to answer many of your questions regarding referrals to both family planning services and obstetrical/prenatal care.
-If you do not need the following, you may call and request an authorization to go straight to an obstetrician.
+If you do not need the following, you may call and request a referral to go straight to an obstetrician.

 - campus and community support services